 Every potential student and parent/guardian is encouraged to visit the campus.

 Every potential student completes an entrance exam.

-Along with a completed application, the student will provide all other documentation such as official transcripts, achievement test scores, immunization records and discipline records.
+Along with a completed application, the student will provide all other documentation such as official transcripts, achievement test scores, immunization records, attendance records and discipline records.

-Upon completion of the entrance exam, a student will interview with the admissions committee.
-Once all the records are received, the admissions committee, consisting of the Headmaster, Curriculum Director, Guidance Counselor and Learning Lab Coordinator, will review the required information and determine eligibility of the applicant as a student at Westwood.
+Upon completion of the entrance exam and once all the records are received, the admissions committee, consisting of the Headmaster, Curriculum Director, Guidance Counselor and Learning Lab Coordinator, will review the required information and determine eligibility of the applicant as a student at Westwood.

-Once a student’s application is accepted, he or she will be admitted for a probationary period of one or two semesters or for the remainder of the school year.
-If at the end of the probationary period, the student has not met the required stipulations, made academic progress, or met behavioral standards, the student’s acceptance to Westwood will be terminated.
+Once a student’s application is accepted, he or she will be admitted for a probationary period.
+If at the end of the probationary period, the student has not met the required stipulations, made academic progress, or met behavioral standards, the student’s acceptance to Westwood may be terminated.